dirkmo/prim/README.md

 ## The Plan

-The CPU shall have 8-bit opcodes, a 16-bit ALU, 16-bit memory accesses, 16-bit data and return stacks.
+The CPU shall have 8-bit opcodes, a 16-bit ALU, 8-bit and 16-bit memory accesses, 16-bit data and return stacks.

-The PC is 17-bits, the upper 16-bits are used to address memory, the LSB tells the decoder to execute the lower or upper byte of the 16-bit memory word.
+Example:
+`0x00: call and add or` will be assembled to: `call nop and add or` `0x01: call and add or` will be assembled to: `call and add or`

+The ColorForth assembler has to make sure, that CALLs and JPs are only to even addresses.

 ## Instructions